-Since several applications are interested in the ageing behaviour of PEFC components, the test module has no specific scope and aims to qualify the generic performance of a polymer electrolyte fuel cell single cell submitted to an accelerated on/off ageing test.
+However, since several applications are interested in the ageing behaviour of PEFC components, the test module can also be used to qualify the generic performance of a polymer electrolyte fuel cell single cell submitted to this cycling ageing test.

-It can either be used as a general method to characterize PEFC components such as MEAs or sub-components of MEAs for research and development objectives or as a specific test to qualify the life time of PEFC components for a specific application with adapted operating conditions
+It can either be used as a general method to characterize PEFC components such as MEAs or sub-components of MEAs for research and development objectives or as a specific test to qualify the life time of PEFC components for a specific transportation system with adapted operating conditions.
+So the test module is defined with ranges of operating conditions not necessarily specific of a particular transportation application.